Build supervised classifications of mosaic images to create easy-to-use user interfaces with the Classification recipe

 Understanding how images are stored in an optical mosaic is only required if you want to manually use them.
 The SEPAL applications are bound to this tiling system and can digest this information for you.

 The data are stored in a folder using the name of the optical mosaic as it was created in the first section of this article.
-As the number of data is spatially too big to be exported at once, the data are divided into smaller pieces and brought back together in a
+As the data are spatially too big to be exported at once, they are divided into smaller pieces and brought back together in a

 <MO name>_<gee tile id>.vrt file.